pananton/busrpc-spec/busrpc.md

 ## Service description file

-Service description file *service.proto* must always contain definition of the service descriptor `ServiceDesc` - a predefined busrpc structure, which provides information about the service by means of a nested types.
+Service description file *service.proto* must always contain definition of the service descriptor `ServiceDesc` - a predefined busrpc structure, which provides information about the service by means of a predefined nested types.
 Busrpc specification currently recognizes only `Config` structure, which describes service configuration parameters.
 Definitions of other types may also be nested inside `ServiceDesc`, however this may cause conflicts in the future versions of this specification and thus not recommended.

 Additionally, service description file must import description files of all methods that service implements or invokes.